Use NameCoach to Learn Your Students’ Names and Pronouns

-Making an effort to learn your students’ names can have a major impact on their experience in your classroom.
-For minority students especially, it can help combat feeling invisible or marginalized (Kiang, 2004; Kohli & Solórzano, 2012).
-Even in large classes, you can start with a few names and build up.
-At the very least, let students know you are making an effort to do so.
+Making an effort to learn your students’ names and pronouns can have a major impact on their experience in your classroom.
+For students with marginalized identities especially, it can help combat feeling invisible or like they don’t belong (Kiang, 2004; Kohli & Solórzano, 2012; Sue, 2010).
+Additionally, research indicates that students’ sense of belonging directly impacts their academic performance (Walton & Cohen, 2007).

-- In smaller classes, have students make name placards using heavy duty paper and a sharpie, which they can use each class.
+- In smaller classes, have students make name placards for their names using heavy duty paper and a sharpie, which they can use for the first few weeks.
 Not only will you be able to call them by name, but they can learn each other’s names as well.

 - In larger classes, tell your students that you would like to learn their names.
 Whenever a student raises their hand, ask them to say their name first and repeat it back when you respond to them.